Anonymous327/muxing-tools-gui/README.md

 - Backup originals before processing
 - Test with a few files first
-- Organize tracks in `App/tracks/`
+- Organize tracks in `App/tracks/`.
+However, you can also choose your own subtitle and audio directories on the Settings page for more flexibility
 - Use presets and macros for efficiency

 ## Support